With many online brokers operating in Germany, finding the right one for your investing needs can be challenging.

 62% of retail CFD accounts lose money.

-Launched in 1992, Saxo Bank is one of the most solid financial entities in the brokerage industry, with a proven track record of success.
-It lets you trade over 70,000 financial instruments through their trading platforms: SaxoTraderPRO (for PC) and SaxoTraderGO (on mobile).
+Launched in 1992, Saxo (formerly Saxo Bank, now part of J. Safra Sarasin since March 2025) is one of the most established financial entities in the brokerage industry, with a strong long-term track record and an A- credit rating from S&P. The platform lets you trade over 71,000 financial instruments through its proprietary platforms: SaxoTraderPRO (advanced desktop) and SaxoTraderGO (web and mobile).

-The wide range of cash and margin trading products across global markets includes stocks, ETFs, bonds, mutual funds, cryptos, options, futures, CFDs, forex, and more!
-Saxo Bank presents its advanced research tools for “Buy and hold or trade on leverage”.
+The product range covers cash and margin trading across global markets – including stocks, ETFs, bonds, mutual funds, cryptocurrencies, options, futures, CFDs, and forex.
+Saxo’s advanced research tools support both buy-and-hold investors and active leveraged traders.

-Saxo Bank A/S is a fully licensed European bank under the supervision of the Danish Financial Supervisory Authority (FSA).
-Saxo Bank is a member of the Danish Guarantee Fund, which protects client cash deposits up to €100,000 and financial securities (stocks, ETFs,…) up to €20,000 per client.
+Saxo Bank A/S is a fully licensed European bank under the supervision of the Danish Financial Supervisory Authority (DFSA).
+Saxo Bank is a member of the Danish Guarantee Fund, which protects client cash deposits up to €100,000 and financial securities (stocks, ETFs, etc.) up to €20,000 per client.
+For German clients, services are passported into Germany under MiFID II.

 Pros